 The DEEP SLEEP MODE is a state where all nodes are deeply discharged and there is no available energy to be harvested.
-As soon as the required cold-start voltage of 380 mV and a sparse amount of power of just 3 $\mu\rm W$ becomes available on SRC , the WAKE UP MODE is activated.
+As soon as the required cold-start voltage of 380 mV and a sparse amount of power of just 3 μW becomes available on SRC , the WAKE UP MODE is activated.
 Vboost and Vbuck rises up to a voltage of 2.2 V. Vboost then rises alone up to Vovch.

+Note that the required cold-start voltage can be configured as explained in the Cold-start configuration section on Page 12.
 At that stage, both LDOs are internally deactivated.
 Therefore, STATUS[0] is equal to 0 as shown in Figure 9 and Figure 10.